tgirke/rcf/alerts.md

 ### 10:02 AM, 13-Apr-17: UPS failure

 Our UPS unit went down some time last night causing a power failure on all systems.
-Jordan is bypassing the UPS to bring things back up in the next
+Jordan is bypassing the UPS to bring things back up in the next few hours.
-1-2 hours.
 Nationwide Power will come in asap to repair the UPS.
 This failure has not resulted in any overheating problems since the AC units are running on a different power cricuit.

+Updates will be posted here...

 For the most current information on short-term exceptions of the cluster please